19 September 2025

 Organic and zero waste food market in Antwerp

-An indoor organic market in Antwerp, The Barn offers organic food at competitive prices, focusing on seasonal products from local, Belgian, and European producers.
-Walk into The Barn and get yourself some organic groceries without plastic waste!
+There are even more zero-waste shopping options in Antwerp.
+Meet The Barn!
+This indoor organic market offers organic food at affordable prices.
+You’ll discover seasonal products from local Belgian and European farmers and producers.
+Stop by at The Barn and buy organic groceries without plastic waste!

 Low waste cleaning products in Amsterdam